Department of Veterans Affairs.

 Regulatory Flexibility Act

-The Secretary hereby certifies that this final rule will not have a significant economic impact on a substantial number of small entities as they are defined in the Regulatory Flexibility Act, 5 U.S.C.
-601-612.
-This final rule will only impact those entities that choose to participate in SSVF.
+The Secretary hereby certifies that this final rule does not have a significant economic impact on a substantial number of small entities as they are defined in the Regulatory Flexibility Act (5 U.S.C.
+601-612).
+This final rule only impacts those entities that choose to participate in the SSVF Program.
 Small entity applicants will not be affected to a greater extent than large entity applicants.
 Small entities must elect to participate, and it is considered a benefit to those who choose to apply.
-To the extent this final rule will have any impact on small entities, it will not have an impact on a substantial number of small entities.
-In FY 2013, 151 organizations successfully submitted applications for SSVF funding and would be effected by this rule.
-The changes described in this rule should have a positive impact compared to the existing rule, as changes will generally aid grantees in providing service and thereby reduce time demands.
-On this basis, the Secretary certifies that the adoption of this final rule will not have a significant economic impact on a substantial number of small entities as they are defined in the Regulatory Flexibility Act, 5 U.S.C.
-601-612.
-Therefore, pursuant to 5 U.S.C.
-605(b), this rulemaking is exempt from the initial and final regulatory flexibility analysis requirements of 5 U.S.C.
-603 and 604.
+To the extent this final rule has any impact on small entities, it will not have an impact on a substantial number of small entities.
+Therefore, under 5 U.S.C.
+605(b), this rulemaking is exempt from the initial and final regulatory flexibility analysis requirements of section 603 and 604.

 The Unfunded Mandates Reform Act of 1995 requires, at 2 U.S.C.
 1532, that agencies prepare an assessment of anticipated costs and benefits before issuing any rule that may result in the expenditure by State, local, and tribal governments, in the aggregate, or by the private sector, of $100 million or more (adjusted annually for inflation) in any one year.
 This final rule will have no such effect on State, local, and tribal governments, or on the private sector.